Updated: Feb 10

 My news is out, I am working on an ebook!
 So why I read this one is kind of self explanatory.
 I found it really useful.
 Well written, and despite being written a few years ago now, very relevant.
 I tried to look up more from the authors but it appears they both stopped updating their social media around 3 years ago and I couldn't trace them further.
 Very mysterious...

-I loved this book.
+I loved this book and reviewed it here.
 Jonathan Taplin writes really well.
 He makes a very strong case against the likes of Facebook, Google and Amazon, from the point of view of the modern creative trying to break through and make a living.
 With current events as they are and Amazon being likened to the new Red Cross, one has to wonder where they will be after the crisis is over and competition regulations are perhaps examined more closely again.

 Want a laugh then try this book!
 Unless you have lived under a rock you probably have already seen Jonathan Pie in action ranting on Facebook or Youtube.
 Tom Walker, the creator is so often asked whether he actually is Jonathan Pie it must get very annoying, but the character is larger than life.
 In this short book he rants about various political figures from Margaret Thatcher to David Cameron.
 And ropes in Henry the Eighth for good measure, very funny and well written.